sujeongHeo/Python_EdiotToElite/README.md

 I want to show you guys that "idiot" can do Python.

-and I am going to upload easy or tough code snippets.
+and I am going to upload easy or tough things.

 (I'm not picky about difficulty)